JonEckenrode/JonEckenrode/README.md

 Hi, I’m @JonEckenrode.

 I create documentation for Android, focusing on large screen and adaptive app guidance.
-I also create tools and VS Code extension using JavaSCript, TypeScript, and Python to streamline documentation workflows.
+I also create software tools to streamline documentation workflows.

 I have diverse career experience spanning technical writing, software development, and multimedia creation in the healthcare, finance, and e-learning industries.